 The California Penal Code defines three types of criminal offenses criminal lawyer Karren Kenney handles: infractions, misdemeanors, and felonies.
 Infractions are the least serious type of offenses, and they are punishable only by a fine (not imprisonment).
 Misdemeanors are punishable by a fine and/or imprisonment for up to one year in city or county jail, while felonies are the most serious type of criminal offense punishable by death or imprisonment in a state prison.
 Federal crimes are defined by federal statutes and are distinct from state crimes.
 A criminal defense attorney can explain the charges against you, advise whether they are federal or state offenses, and help you put forward an aggressive defense.

-Criminal Lawyer Orange County Ready to Fight for You
+Criminal Lawyer in Orange County California Ready to Fight for You

 Attorney Karren Kenney personally handles each and every case that the firm takes on.
 A former Senior Deputy Public Defender in California, Ms. Kenney is a seasoned criminal defense lawyer who has extensive experience defending a wide range of complex cases through trial.
 Ms. Kenney has never prosecuted anyone: she has dedicated her career to defending the accused.
 She is well respected among clients and in the legal community and was named Public Defender of the Year by her colleagues for her tenacity and commitment.
 Unlike other criminal defense lawyers and firms, Criminal Lawyer Orange County, Ms. Kenney will handle your case from start to finish and will not delegate work to other, less experienced lawyers.